cherio/pacbro/README.md

     This program does not have package management capabilities (not yet) and can run as any unprivileged user.

+    This program extensively relies upon "tmux" multi-panel layout and "fzf" list management.
+A small subset of keybindings were redefined, but the rest of tmux keys should work as locally configured; those having experience working in tmux should find themselves in a familiar environment.

-    Fun fact: it was tested to fit and run in 80x24 green text terminal, although I hope you have a better screen.
+    Fun fact: pacbro.pl was tested to fit and run in 80x24 green text terminal, although I hope you have a bigger screen.

 DEPENDENCIES